bemanproject/beman/docs/BEMAN_STANDARD.md

 Known exceptions:
 * [mpark/wg21: Framework for Writing C++ Committee Papers](https://github.com/mpark/wg21): A non-C++ submodule designed for drafting ISO C++ papers using LaTeX or Markdown.

+## Release

+**[RELEASE.GODBOLT_TRUNK_VERSION]** RECOMMENDATION: A Beman library should have at least a trunk version deployed on godbolt with nightyclone mode activated.
+Check [tutorial: Compiler Explorer Deployment](../tutorials/compiler-explorer-deployment.md)

 ## Top-level